ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 **4.** Let's configure a `launch.json` file for `papercontract.js`.
 According to VSCode's debugging documentation: For most debugging scenarios, creating a launch configuration file is beneficial because it allows you to configure and save debugging setup details.
 VSCode keeps debugging configuration information in a `launch.json` file located in a `.vscode` folder in your workspace (project root folder) or in your user settings or workspace settings.

-To do so, click on the little arrows next to the DEBUG toolbar at the top of the `Debug` view.
+To get started, click on the little arrows next to the DEBUG toolbar at the top of the `Debug` view.

 ![VSCode-xchaincode38](images/xchaincode/xchaincode38.png)